anubhavsarangi/NewsDataSFTPPipeline/README.md

 - Attach a Lambda function to the bucket
 The above python code - "News_Data_SFTP_Pipeline.py" is to be executed on AWS Lambda.

-- Build and push docker image to Amazon ECR
+- Create, build and push docker image to Amazon ECR